sebastianpixel/flow/README.md

 * set to track a branch in the remote repository.
 * Optionally the selected issue will be assigned to the current user
 * and its status will be updated to "In Progress".
+If the issue is not part of the current sprint you will be asked if it should be moved there.
 Options:
   -h, --help
       Print the usage description of 'init'.